 Rocco Granata Biography (Wikipedia)

-Rocco Granata (born 16 August 1938) is a Belgian singer, songwriter, and accordionist.
+Rocco Granata (born 16 August 1938) is an Italian-Belgian singer, songwriter, and accordionist.

 Granata was born in Figline Vegliaturo, Calabria, southern Italy; but his parents immigrated to Belgium when he was aged ten.
 Rocco's father was a coal miner, but Granata pursued music instead.
 He played accordion and toured Belgium with his band, 'The International Quintet'.
 He then released the songs "Manuela" / "Marina" as a single in 1959; the B-side became an international hit, reaching #1 in Belgium and in Germany as well as charting across Europe and in the United States.
 It sold over one million copies in Germany alone, and was awarded a gold disc.
 It has been covered many times by artists such as Willy Alberti, Marino Marini, Ilham al-Madfai, Dalida and Louis Armstrong.

 After the success of "Marina", Granata toured the world, including dates at Carnegie Hall.
 A feature film entitled Marina was released in 1960, which set the stage for a string of German hits.
 He also appeared in Italy at the Sanremo Festival in 1961.